Locations:

 What Are the Best Sources of Protein?

-Children need protein to grow and adults need it to maintain and repair body tissue among many other health reasons.
-But what’s the first thing that comes to your mind when you think of protein?
+Children need protein to grow and adults need protein to maintain and repair body tissue, among many other health reasons.
+But what’s the first thing that comes to mind when you think of protein?
 For many, it’s probably meat, right?
-While you’re correct — meats like turkey breast, chicken and extra-lean sirloin are enriched with a ton of protein— meat doesn’t always fit into everyone’s diets.
+While that’s true — meats like turkey breast, chicken and extra-lean sirloin are enriched with a ton of protein — meat doesn’t always fit into everyone’s diets.

 Advertisement